 Performing Work in University of Georgia Facilities

-View Official Policy: Performing Work in University of Georgia Facilities Policy
+View policy pdf: Performing Work in University of Georgia Facilities Policy

 Within Finance & Administration (F&A) the Facilities Management Division (FMD) and the Office of University Architects for Facilities Planning (OUA) have the primary responsibility for work within Facilities.
 The Environmental Safety Division (ESD), the Office of Real Estate (ORE) and the Office of Space Management (OSM) also have roles regarding facilities.
 Refer to the section Responsibilities for more information about these entities.